Skip to main content

 Cost of Force Exercising

 Example: Bob buys one contract of a one-month (1M) 35.60 AVAX put option with a lower price of $33.52 and upper price of $37.80.
-The width of the option’s price range is $4.28 ($4.28 = $37.80 - $33.52).x

-- The current price of AVAX is $37.
-Because the option is in range, it cannot be force exercised.
+• The current price of AVAX is $37.
+Because the option is in range, it can be force exercised for a fee of 0.01024 AVAX (102.4 bps * 1 AVAX).

 By understanding the mechanics and costs associated with force exercising, traders can better manage their positions, ensure their capital is efficiently utilized, and mitigate risks of their positions being forcefully exercised by external parties.